MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/index.md

 # Security Baseline discipline overview

 Security Baseline is one of the [Five Disciplines of Cloud Governance](../governance-disciplines.md) within the [Cloud Adoption Framework governance model](../index.md).
 Security is a component of any IT deployment, and the cloud introduces unique security concerns.
 Many businesses are subject to regulatory requirements that make protecting sensitive data a major organizational priority when considering a cloud transformation.
-Identifying potential security threats to your cloud environment and establishing processes and procedures for addressing these threats should be a priority for any IT Security or Cybersecurity team.
+Identifying potential security threats to your cloud environment and establishing processes and procedures for addressing these threats should be a priority for any IT security or cybersecurity team.
 The Security Baseline discipline ensures technical requirements and security constraints are consistently applied to cloud environments, as those requirements mature.

 > [!NOTE]
 > Security Baseline governance does not replace the existing IT teams, processes, and procedures that your organization uses to secure cloud-deployed resources.
 The primary purpose of this discipline is to identify security-related business risks and provide risk-mitigation guidance to the IT staff responsible for security infrastructure.
 As you develop governance policies and processes make sure to involve relevant IT teams in your planning and review processes.

 This article outlines the approach to developing a Security Baseline discipline as part of your cloud governance strategy.
-The primary audience for this guidance is your organization's cloud architects and other members of your Cloud Governance team.
+The primary audience for this guidance is your organization's cloud architects and other members of your cloud governance team.
 However, the decisions, policies, and processes that emerge from this discipline should involve engagement and discussions with relevant members of your IT and security teams, especially those technical leaders responsible for implementing networking, encryption, and identity services.

 Making the correct security decisions is critical to the success of your cloud deployments and wider business success.
 If your organization lacks in-house expertise in cybersecurity, consider engaging external security consultants as a component of this discipline.
 Also consider engaging [Microsoft Consulting Services](https://www.microsoft.com/enterprise/services), the [Microsoft FastTrack](https://azure.microsoft.com/programs/azure-fasttrack) cloud adoption service, or other external cloud adoption experts to discuss concerns related to this discipline.